-Gelato is the Italian version of ice cream and it differs from American ice cream in a few basic ways: its denseness, its sugar content, and its temperature.
+Gelato is the Italian version of ice cream, and it differs from American ice cream in a few fundamental ways: its denseness, its sugar content, and its temperature.

 First, and primarily, gelato is much denser than American ice cream.
 It's denser for two reasons:

 - It contains significantly less butterfat than ordinary ice cream.
 Whereas ice cream might be 15 percent butterfat or more, gelato typically contains more like four to eight percent butterfat.

 - Gelato is churned more slowly and has less air whipped into it than ice cream, thus producing a denser product.

 Gelato differs from ice cream in another respect, which has to do with how much sugar it contains, with gelato having perhaps 10 percent higher sugar content.

 Other than that, gelato and ice cream share the basic attributes of being made from frozen milk, cream, and other ingredients, sometimes including egg yolks.
 Since gelato is denser, its flavor can be more intense than ice cream.

 Finally, gelato is generally stored and served at warmer temperatures than ice cream.
 Whereas ice cream can be stored in a deep-freeze of -20°F or colder, gelato is usually stored at 0° to 10°F, and served at 10° to 20°F. Gelato's lower fat content and denser consistency would make it too hard to eat at colder temperatures.